moonrepo/espresso/docs/guides/build-package.md

 └── esp.toml
 ```

-When built, the output directory will contain an `.mjs` file and `.d.mts` declaration file.
+When built, the output directory will contain an `.mjs` file and a `.d.mts` declaration file.

 ```
 package/.espm/es2020/